wast3rr/mymalloc/README.txt

 [ MAJOR DESIGN NOTES ]
 Both mymalloc() and myfree() operate by iterating through the entire static heap until finding either a valid chunk to allocate, or the pointer asked the test client requested to deallocate.

 myfree() additionally coalesces adjacent free chunks.
 Non-adjacent free chunks are not worried about as if myfree() functions properly, any adjacent free chunks will be immediately coalesced.

 If the test client calls malloc(0), a proper pointer is returned pointing to 0-byte chunk, with a fully in-tact header.
 I chose this rather than just returning null to avoid any errors when deallocating the pointer or, more importantly, errors related to the heap being misrepresented as uninitialized.

 Due to the previous design choice, the program will check if malloc() has been previously called by first checking if the first byte of the heap is equal to 0.
 Since the client can call malloc(0), if this is true it will also loop through the entire heap using an integer pointer to verify that the heap is truly uninitialized and there are no headers later on.

 If the client attempts to allocate a negative number of bytes, the conversion to size_t will convert it to a  very large positive unsigned integer.
 Therefore, the client will recieve the "not enough heap space" error and the program will return NULL.

+If the client uses an ASCII string (NOT IN QUOTES) as a parameter for malloc(), it will be converted to the corresponding unsigned int and used as any other parameter would in malloc().

 [ TEST PROGRAMS ]
-memgrind.c - there are five stress tests in memgrind.c, none of which focus on correctness checking but rather performance checking
+memgrind.c - there are five stress tests in memgrind.c, none of which focus on correctness checking but rather performance checking make

-memtest.c - this test program ensures that bytes allocated by the client are not overwritten with new calls to malloc, and also checks that the full heap could be properly allocated (64 objects * (56  payload size + 8 header size) = 4096 bytes)
+memtest.c - this test program ensures that bytes allocated by the client are not overwritten with new calls to malloc, and also checks that the full heap could be properly allocated (64 objects * (56  payload size + 8 header size) = 4096 bytes) make memtest

-testclient.c - this test program utilizes a switch case to take several different command line arguments (integers) to test the errors of the library, edge cases, and general correctness of the library
+testclient.c - this test program utilizes a switch case to take several different command line arguments (integers) to test the errors of the library, edge cases, and general correctness of the library make testclient